surifirstpin/biplus_documentation/docs/DataRun.md

 ## Global Sorting (Ascending / Descending)
-Using BI+ you can perform sorting on data retreived by applying ascending and decen
+Using BI+ you can perform sorting on data retreived by applying ascending and decending ord
          Order to view the data in ascending or descending order.

 ## Local Sorting